jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/CompSci Topics.md

 ## Sorting Algorithms

 ### Quicksort
-pick a random pivot, put smaller items to the left and larger items to right of pivot, recursively.
+pick a random pivot, put smaller items to the left and larger items to right of pivot, recursively. $O(n^2)$ with poorly chosen pivots.

 ### Insertion sort
-have a sorted part in the list that we keep adding items into, using pairwise swapping and comparison.
+have a sorted part in the list that we keep adding items into, using pairwise swapping and comparison. $O(n^2$

 ### Merge sort
-divide the array into subarrays and sort when merging
+divide the array into subarrays and sort when merging. $O(n log n)$

 ### Heap sort
 build max heap of data, remove the root and put at the end of the list, create max heap of `arr[:n-1]`